flywheel-apps/bids-app-template/README.md

 ### freesurfer_license (optional)
 Your FreeSurfer license file.
 [Obtaining a license is free](https://surfer.nmr.mgh.harvard.edu/registration.html).
-This file will by copied into the $FSHOME directory.
+This file will be copied into the $FSHOME directory.
 There are [three ways](https://docs.flywheel.io/hc/en-us/articles/360013235453-How-to-include-a-Freesurfer-license-file-in-order-to-run-the-fMRIPrep-gear-) to provide the license to this gear.
 A license is required for this gear to run.

 # Configuration Options